Benefits of an S Corp vs LLC: How to Choose in CA

 The biggest draw for an S Corp is the potential for tax savings.
 Owners must pay themselves a “reasonable salary,” which is subject to payroll taxes.
 Any additional profits can be distributed as dividends, which are not.
 This can lead to significant savings for profitable businesses.
 S Corps also provide strong personal liability protection and have a clear management structure.
 The downside is the strict administrative burden.
 S Corps require formal meetings, detailed record-keeping, and adherence to corporate bylaws, which can be complex to manage without professional help in business tax planning.

-The Pros and Cons of an LLC
+The Advantages and Disadvantages of an LLC

 Flexibility is the hallmark of an LLC.
 They are generally simpler to set up and maintain than S Corps, with fewer formal requirements for meetings and record-keeping, making them popular for small businesses.
 An LLC’s greatest strength is its tax flexibility; by default, it’s a pass-through entity, but it can elect to be taxed as an S Corp if it makes financial sense.
 The main drawback is that, without an S Corp election, all net profits are subject to self-employment taxes.
 The U.S. Small Business Administration provides a great overview of how to choose a business structure to get started.